 Kenneth Chisholm <email@example.com>

-This series was the first American Saturday morning cartoon to feature a predominately African-American cast of principle characters.
+This series was the first American Saturday morning cartoon to feature a predominantly African-American cast of principal characters.
 See more »

 [As football players about to be flattened by an opposing team]

 Call out the Marines, I think!

 Well, how about surrendering and going over to THEIR side?!

 Found their album; now I'd like to see the show again!